antontsv/engineering/dotfiles.md

 # Dotfiles

 A few years back I have observed that my colleague was keeping Vim config files in version control, other scripts were in their own repositories as well.
 I thought it was very smart way to keep track over time.
-I also xtarted to keep track of my scripts, notes and dot files in the home in Git version control.
+I also started to keep track of my scripts, notes and dot files in the home in Git version control.

-People in software community has begun to share their files on Github and other platforms.
+People in software community have begun to share their files on Github and other platforms.

 In 2016 I have tried major approaches described at [dotfiles.github.io](http://dotfiles.github.io)